seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 That thy rebellion looks so giant-like?
 Let him go, Gertrude; Tell me, Laertes,
 Why thou art thus incensed.
 Let him go.
-Speak, man. /
+Speak, man.

 **LAERTES**
-/ Where is my father? /
+Where is my father? /

 **KING CLAUDIUS**
 / Dead.

 **LAERTES**
 How came he dead?
 I'll not be juggled with:
-I dare damnation.
+I dare damnation!
 To this point I stand,
 That both the worlds I give to negligence,
 Let come what comes; only I'll be revenged
 Most thoroughly for my father. /